 Social Engineering

-Social engineering is the use of psychological manipulation to trick people into revealing information, granting access, or performing actions that benefit an attacker.
-It targets human behavior such as trust, urgency, fear, and helpfulness, often to bypass technical security controls.
+Social engineering is the use of psychological manipulation, deception, or persuasion to influence people into revealing information, granting access, or performing actions that benefit an attacker.

 Examples